 Getting started with automations

 Open the Telstra Smart Home app and tap on the Automations tab from the navigation bar.
-Tap the + in the upper right hand corner, then switch from scenes to automations by tapping Automations near the top of your screen.
+Tap the + in the upper right hand corner, then tap Create a custom automation to get started.

-The event category is what will trigger your automation.
+The event is what will trigger your automation.
 Your automation can be set to start:

 - when the mode changes, such as from home mode to away mode